nyangweso-rodgers/programming-with-python/README.md

 - The fundamental difference between **pip** and **Conda** packaging is what they put in packages. **Pip packages** are **Python librarie** like `NumPy` or `matplotlib`. **Conda packages** include Python libraries (NumPy or matplotlib), C libraries (libjpeg), and executables (like C compilers, and even the Python interpreter itself).

-# How to Configure VS Code for Python Environment
+# How to Configure VS Code for Python Development Environment

 ## Python Extensions